isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The GSL is a small library of facilities designed to support this set of guidelines.
 Without these facilities, the guidelines would have to be far more restrictive on language details.

-The Core Guidelines support library is define in namespace `Guide` and the names may be aliases for standard library or other well-known library names.Using the (compile-time) indirection through the `Guide` namespace allows for experimentation and for local variants of the support facilities.
+The Core Guidelines support library is defined in namespace `gsl` and the names may be aliases for standard library or other well-known library names.
+Using the (compile-time) indirection through the `gsl` namespace allows for experimentation and for local variants of the support facilities.

 The support library facilities are designed to be extremely lightweight (zero-overhead) so that they impose no overhead compared to using conventional alternatives.
 Where desirable, they can be "instrumented" with additional functionality (e.g., checks) for tasks such as debugging.